7 Signs Your Well Pump Is Failing (Do Not Ignore #3)

 Well pump failure rarely happens without warning.
 Most failing pumps show symptoms for days or weeks before complete failure.
-Recognizing them early can save you from complete loss of water and, in some cases, reduce repair costs.
+Recognizing them early saves money and prevents the emergency of having no water.

 1